antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 ### Underlying and alternative

-The access to LLMs is provided by the packages ["WWWW::OpenAI"](https://github.com/antononcube/Raku-WWW-OpenAI), ["WWWW::Gemini"](https://github.com/antononcube/Raku-WWW-Gemini), ["WWW::MistralAI"](https://github.com/antononcube/Raku-WWW-MistralAI), ["WWW::LLaMA"](https://github.com/antononcube/Raku-WWW-LLaMA),
+Access to LLMs is provided by the packages ["WWWW::OpenAI"](https://github.com/antononcube/Raku-WWW-OpenAI), ["WWWW::Gemini"](https://github.com/antononcube/Raku-WWW-Gemini), ["WWW::MistralAI"](https://github.com/antononcube/Raku-WWW-MistralAI), ["WWW::LLaMA"](https://github.com/antononcube/Raku-WWW-LLaMA),
 ["WWW::Ollama"](https://github.com/antononcube/Raku-WWW-Ollama).

-Each of these packages have corresponding CLI scripts which are *alternatives* to `llm-chat`:
+Each of these packages has a corresponding CLI script that is an *alternative* to `llm-chat`:

 | Package        | CLI                    |
 |----------------|------------------------|